 Corporate performance reporting

-Buckinghamshire County Council (BCC) recognises Greenhouse Gas (GHG) emissions are among the main drivers for climate change and are a key contributor to the Council environmental footprint.
+We recognise Greenhouse Gas (GHG) emissions are among the main drivers for climate change and are a key contributor to the council environmental footprint.

 We understand our role in reducing emissions, and making a substantial contribution to meet the UK’s national, legally binding fourth and fifth carbon budgets, covering UK emissions in the periods 2023-27 and 2028-32.